Unity-Technologies/com.unity.multiplayer.docs/docs/tutorials/helloworldintro.md

 1. Click **Add Component** in the Inspector Tab.
 1. Select **MLAPI** from the list shown.
 1. Select `NetworkManager` Component from the list displayed.
-1. Inside the `NetworkManger` component tab, locate the  `NetworkTransport` field.
+1. Inside the `NetworkManager` component tab, locate the  `NetworkTransport` field.
 1. Click "Select Transport".
 1. Select `UnetTransport`.